 We currently sell our standard solar modules primarily to distributors and system integrators.
 Our distributor customers include companies that are exclusive solar power distributors and engineering and design firms that include our standard solar modules in their system installations.
 Our system integrator customers typically design and sell complete, integrated systems that include our standard solar modules along with other system components.
 We sell our specialty solar modules and products to various manufacturers who either integrate these products into their own products or sell and market them as part of their product portfolio.
-Our standard solar module customers include leading solar power distributors and system integrators such as ProSolar Energ - Tetecnik GmbH, Bihler Maschinenfhbrik GmbH & Co. and Schüco International KG.
-Our specialty solar modules and products customers include automotive customers such as Audi, for whom we make car battery chargers, and various manufacturers, such as Carmanah Technologies, who incorporate our customized modules in their bus stop, road lighting and marine lighting products.
+Our standard solar module customers include leading solar power distributors and system integrators such as ProSolar Energ-Tetecnik GmbH, Otto Bihler Maschinenfabrik GmbH & Co.
+KG, Schüco International KG and City Solar AG.
+Our specialty solar modules and products customers include various manufacturers who incorporate our customized modules in their bus stop, road lighting and marine lighting products.

 As we expand our manufacturing capacity and enhance our brand name, we anticipate developing additional customer relationships in other markets and geographic regions to decrease our market concentration and dependence.
-In 2006 and in the near future, we have aimed, and will continue to aim, to increase our sales to customers located in several markets such as Germany, Spain, China, the United States and Canada.
+We are aiming to increase our sales to customers located in several markets such as Germany, Spain, Italy, South Korea, China, the United States and Canada.
 These solar power markets have been significantly influenced by past and current government subsidies and incentives, or, in the case of Canada, by intended future government subsidies and incentives.
-While we expect to expand our markets, we expect that Germany will continue to remain our major market in the near future.
+While we expect to expand our markets, we expect that Germany and Spain will continue to remain our major markets in the near future.